How a PFI legacy is costing a Sussex NHS Trust millions

-A Chichester mental health unit that could be closed because it is too expensive to refurbish is set to cost taxpayers £8.5million – even if it remains empty.
+A Sussex mental health unit that could be closed because it is too expensive to refurbish is set to cost taxpayers £8.5million – even if it remains empty.

-The Harold Kidd unit in Bloomfield Drive was one of six PFI projects set up in 2000-2001 to provide mental health care facilites in place of Chichester’s Graylingwell Hospital, in a 31-year contract.
+The Harold Kidd unit in Chichester was one of six PFI projects set up in 2000-2001 to provide mental health care facilites in place of Chichester’s Graylingwell Hospital, in a 31-year contract.

 Now the estimated cost of redeveloping the building to modern government standards has been put at more than £10million – and the NHS still has to pay off the remaining ten years of the PFI deal.